 Tech Note 0030

-Enter a path speed and file size below to calculate its minimum transfer time.
+Enter a file size and path speed below to calculate its minimum transfer time.

 The speed of any data path will be limited to its slowest component.
 This might be a WAN line, a local uplink, a hard-drive, a CPU, or a firewall.
 Tech Note 0009 lists many bottlenecks commonly found in network paths.